yingfan-wang/PPO_final_project/README.md

 # PPO Final Project

-This repository now contains three PPO experiment tracks:
+This repository contains four PPO experiment tracks:

 - `mujoco/`: the original Stable-Baselines3 PPO workflow for Gymnasium MuJoCo tasks
-- `simple_spread_baseline/`: a naive Simple Spread transfer where each agent independently picks a landmark target with PPO and a simple local controller converts that target into a move
+- `simple_spread_baseline/`: a naive Simple Spread transfer where each agent independently picks a landmark target and a local controller turns that target into a move
+- `simple_spread_pure_mappo/`: a direct primitive-action decentralized-actor centralized-critic PPO baseline without the structured controller
-- `simple_spread_multiagent/`: a structured multi-agent PPO transfer that uses a coordinated assignment prior to address coordination
+- `simple_spread_multiagent/`: the final structured multi-agent PPO method with coordinated landmark assignment

+For Simple Spread, the final code lives in those three folders above.
+The separate `simple_spread_multiagent_implementations/` directory is a legacy sandbox with older experiments and is not part of the final training pipeline.

-The Simple Spread implementation follows the MPE2 `simple_spread_v3` parallel environment with:
+All Simple Spread variants use the MPE2 `simple_spread_v3` parallel environment with:

 - `N=3`
 - `local_ratio=0.5`